 Sermons by Mission Co-workers

 Global Ministries is excited to share mission co-workers’ sermons from around the world.
 Please feel free to watch or to share.
-If you would like to use one of these sermons in your worship service, please contact Cathy Nichols.
+If you would like to use one of these sermons in your worship service or would like to invite a mission co-worker to join your church live, please contact Cathy Nichols.

 For presentations from mission co-workers about their work in specific countries, please click here.

 Tom Liddle – “East Timor through lens of the call of Moses”

 The 2002 liberation of the people of East Timor is a testament to God’s Word being alive and active in and through history.
 If you question your call to be about God’s work of liberation, remember that Moses was a reluctant and flawed individual.
 Amos reminds us that there are many exoduses that happen over and over as part of God’s liberating activity, the ongoing divine mission revealed most clearly in the vocational commitment of Jesus.
 We celebrate whenever the oppressed go free as we join in God’s mission to bring life, liberation and healing to a hurting world.

 Monica Liddle – “Reflection on ministry in East Timor”

 Mission co-worker, East Timor